edgarcarrillosandoval/edgarc-eportfolio/README.md

 This ePortfolio is more than just a collection of files.
 It tells the story of what I’ve learned and what I can offer as a developer.
 These enhancements prove I can solve real problems, think through solutions, and back up my ideas with working code.

+## 📽️ Code Review Video

+Before starting my enhancements, I created a code review video to explain the original functionality of my project, identify areas for improvement, and share my plan for enhancements.
+This walkthrough shows how I applied my skills in software design, algorithms, and databases to align with the CS 499 course outcomes.

+▶️ [Watch My Code Review]

 ## 📂 Project Categories